-When you think about it, insulting someone in English is actually quite tricky.
-You want to express a certain amount of disdain with your English insults, but also maybe shade it with their particular flavour of annoying.
-Sometimes you need to gently insult someone, and also convey a bit humour.
+How to insult someone?
+When you think about it, insulting people in English is actually quite tricky.
+You want to express a certain amount of disdain with your best English insults, but also maybe shade it with their particular flavour of annoying.
+Sometimes you need to gently insult someone, and also convey a bit of humour.
 Getting those gradations of insult can be tough in a different language.
-We go through the best modern and old English insults, so read on!
+We go through the best modern and old English insults to call people, so read on!

 How to insult people in English